palssonc/palsson-research-gatsby/src/content/pages/about.md

 &nbsp;
 </center>

+<a href="/assets/Palsson Sonnenberg Plot Size 23-08.pdf">Incomplete Property Rights and Farm Size: Evidence from Haiti</a> (with Parker Sonnenberg)

+<ul><em>tl;dr:</em> We demonstrate a connection between Haiti's tradition of jointly owned properties and misallocation in agricultural plots, explaining a key feature of Haiti's underdevelopment.</ul>

 <a href="/assets/Marein Palsson DR Baseball 23_8.pdf">Narrow Paths Out of Poverty and Educational Demand: Evidence from Dominican Baseball</a> (with <a href="https://sites.google.com/site/bcmarein">Brian Marein</a>)